Finding the Building Blocks: Identifying Parts

 Administrator = person "Administrator"

-Step 2: Identify Systems
+Step 2: Identify the Systems

 ECommerce = system "E-Commerce Platform"